Dr Holly Sugg

 South Cloisters, University of Exeter, St Luke's Campus, Heavitree Road, Exeter, EX1 2LU, UK

 Holly is a Lecturer (Education and Research) in the Academy of Nursing.
-She leads the 'evidence for practice' pillar, and is the joint Co-Ordinator for Stage 1 of the MSci Nursing.
+She teaches on the 'evidence for practice' pillar, was the inaugral pillar lead, and has been joint Stage 1 Co-Ordinator for the MSci Nursing.
 Holly has experience supervising PhD, Masters and undergraduate students.
 She is an Associate Fellow of the Higher Education Academy.

 Formerly a member of the Complex Interventions Research Group, Holly specialises in mental health services research and, in particular, the development and evaluation of psychological therapies for depression.
 Her research interests include (1) using integrative mixed methods research to add value to clinical trials and inform the personalisation of treatment; (2) evaluating Morita Therapy (a Japanese psychological therapy for common mental health problems) in the UK; (3) assessing methods to improve the delivery of fundamental nursing care.